propfeds/terminal-blues/docs/scripts.md

 Various tools to aid the development of the tileset.
 Notes:
 - `./` refers to the repo's root directory.
-- Scripts' directories are relative to their language's folder (such as `py/`).
+- Scripts' directories are listed **relative** to their language's folder.
-- Scripts' rerequisites also include their language's prerequisites.
+- Scripts' rerequisites also **include** their language's prerequisites.

 ## Lua (Aseprite)